John Thune, No. 2 Senate GOP leader, announces he will seek reelection

 Thune serves on the Senate Commerce Committee and has played a leading role in telecommunications issues, including efforts to promote broadband.
 He's also focused on agriculture issues during his tenure on Capitol Hill.

-It wasn't just electoral calculations that led to questions about Thune's political future in the Senate, but family considerations.
+It wasn't just electoral calculations that led to questions about Thune's political future in the Senate but family considerations as well.
 The veteran lawmaker admitted his long commutes and time away from home have taken a toll on his family, previewing his thinking in early December, in an interview with his local paper.
-He hinted his wife's preference was that he retire, "She is done with it," he said.
+He hinted his wife's preference was that he retire.
+"She is done with it," he said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.